GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
-Software is much more complicated.
+> ### The complexity of software is an essential property, not an accidental one.
+Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
 >
-> ~ *Butler Lampson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts